Joel-Raju/joel-raju.github.io/content/posts/2019-08-12---Override-display-color-profile-on-Mac.md

 2. Open the Terminal window by going to Utilities -> Terminal

-3. Disable System Integrity Protection.
+3. Disable the System Integrity Protection.

     It is a security technology to prevent modifying protected files ([read more](https://support.apple.com/en-us/HT204899)).
     Run  `csrutil disable; reboot` and press Enter